EnKrypt/Botato/README.md

 First, get your bot(s) running.
 Refer to the [Getting Started](#getting-started) section.

 Join the network yourself and type your command there.
 Every bot subscribed to the network will perform the action provided by the command.
+Take a look at [the command syntax](#commands) to learn how to select only certain bots or use custom delimiters.
 Sending a private message to a bot (if the network supports it) might also work, but if your goal is to make only one bot in particular execute a command, then there are cleaner ways provided within the command syntax itself. (see below)

 # Features